• Skip to primary navigation

 Making Dried Fruit Slices

-This time I used lemons and limes with a few orange slices thrown in from last year's homemade apple and orange potpourri.
+I used citrus fruits; lemons and limes with a few orange slices thrown in from last year's homemade apple and orange potpourri.
 This variety of citrus was also perfect for making a natural dried fruit wreath.

-Originally when I dried the oranges I placed the slices directly on the oven racks.
-However, these citrus slices are too small for that so using a small baking/cooling rack was in order.
+Originally when I made dried orange slices I placed them directly on the oven racks.
+However, these lemon and lime slices are too small for that so using a small baking wire rack was in order.

 Embroidery needle in lemon slice.

-To create the ornament start by poking a hole in the fruit slices with a large needle, a wooden skewer or something like a large paper clip would work.
+Step 2.
+Poke a hole in the fruit slices with a large needle, a toothpick, a wooden skewer, or something like a large paper clip would work.

 Threading raffia through cinnamon stick